-Father, Perinatal Clinical Psychologist Discusses the Role of Fathers in the Well-Being of Mothers and Families
+Father, Perinatal Clinical Psychologist Discusses the Role of Fathers in the Wellbeing of Mothers and Families

 MMHLA Executive Director, Adrienne Griffen, was recently in conversation with Sheehan David Fisher, PhD—perinatal clinical psychologist, Associate Dean for Diversity and Inclusion at Northwestern University’s The Graduate School, and Associate Professor of the Department of Psychiatry and Behavioral Sciences at Northwestern Medicine Feinberg School of Medicine.